 Not all trails are signed, and a topo map is very useful for general navigation and for day hiking in the area.
 For hiking to and around Chicago Basin, the following maps are recommended:

-- Overall: 7.5-minute USGS topographic maps or the new Apogee maps for the area: Mountain View Crest, Columbine Pass, and Storm King Peak or the Trails Illustrated map #140 “Weminuche Wilderness”.
+- USGS 7.5-minute topographic maps or the new Apogee maps for the area: Mountain View Crest, Columbine Pass, and Storm King Peak

-- Check out this topographic view of the Needle Creek Trail and Chicago Basin area
+- Topographic view of the Needle Creek Trail and Chicago Basin area

-- Maps and guidebooks for the Chicago Basin area are available by phone or mail from the our Bookstore.
+Maps and guidebooks for the Chicago Basin area are available by phone or mail from the our online bookstore.
 In Durango, stop by the SJMA Bookstore, which is open weekdays 8 to 4:30.
-It is located in the San Juan Public Lands Center at 15 Burnett Court.
+It is located at the San Juan National Forest Headquarters at 15 Burnett Court.

 The San Juan Mountains Association seeks volunteer ambassadors in Chicago Basin.
 Volunteers ride the Durango & Silverton Narrow Gauge Train (D&SNG) to Needleton, and backpack 6.5 miles to the Basin.
 They talk with visitors about Leave No Trace practices, applicable regulations and recommended practices, and provide trail information.
 SJMA offers training for volunteers who would like to enjoy the mountains and “give back” something in return.
 The D&SNG provides free tickets for volunteers.
 The program begins in mid June and ends in late August.

 *Volunteers must be in good health and able to hike and backpack at high elevations.
 Minimum hiking distance to enter Chicago Basin is 6.5 miles and a 3000 ft. elevation gain.

 Contact Marly Saunders to find out more about the training and how to apply.